 - 1. To diligently seek God's will for the school and make policy decisions in accordance with His leading. - 2.
 Devise ways and means for funding operation of school and determine how these funds shall be distributed. - 3.
 Determine long- and short-range goals. - 4.
 Approve an annual budget. - 5.
 Approve all curricula and teaching methods. - 6.
 Approve annual school calendar. - 7.
 Approve job descriptions for all staff and administration with input from immediate supervisor of each position. - 8.
-Select and interview candidates for superintendent position.
-Recommend chosen candidate to Area Ministers for Christ board that officially employs the superintendent. - 9.
-With recommendation from superintendent or immediate supervisor, approve employment of all staff and personnel. - 10.
+Select and interview candidates for chief administrator position.
+Recommend chosen candidate to Area Ministers for Christ board who officially employs chief administrator. - 9.
+With recommendation from chief administrator or immediate supervisor, approve employment of all staff and personnel. - 10.
 Make recommendation of St. Joseph Christian School board candidates to Area Ministers for Christ board that appoints and removes school board members.

-- 11. Establish policies of operation for school and maintain and update a policy manual.
-The policy manual will include all current written policies for the total operation of the school system, job descriptions of all staff, personnel and administrative positions and a description of committee functions and procedures. - 12.
+- 11. Establish policies of operation for school and maintain and update a Policy Manual.
+The Policy Manual will include all current written policies for the total operation of the system, job descriptions of all staff, personnel and administrative positions and a description of committee functions and procedures. - 12.
 Members may not interfere with daily administration of the school. - 13.
 Members should not miss more than two board meetings per year unless special circumstances preclude attendance. - 14.
 Perform other duties and functions commensurate with the needs of the school.